Topeka, Kansas: 19th century

 In the 1840s, wagon trains made their way west from Independence, Missouri, on a journey of 2000 mi, following what came to be known as the Oregon Trail.
-About 60 mi west of Kansas City, Missouri, three half-Kansas Indian sisters married to the French-Canadian Pappan brothers established a ferry service allowing travelers to cross the Kansas River at what is now Topeka.
+About 60 mi west of Kansas City, Missouri, three half-Kansas Indian sisters married to the French-Canadian Pappan brothers established a ferry service allowing travelers to cross the Kansas River at what became Topeka.
 During the 1840s and into the 1850s, travelers could reliably find a way across the river, but little else was in the area.